-During the year ended March 31, 2016, the Corporation continued exploration activities on the Claims.
-Overall, during the year ended March 31, 2016, the Corporation had expenditures of \$2,560,702 consisting of deferred exploration costs, equipment purchases and operating expenses.
+During the year ended March 31, 2018, the Corporation was mainly involved in metallurgical test work, market development as well as R&D activities.
+No mineral exploration activities were performed on any of the remaining properties during this period.
+Overall, during the year ended March 31, 2018, the Corporation had cash expenditures of \$1,550,527 consisting of deferred exploration costs, share issue costs and operating expenses.

-As at March 31, 2016, the Corporation had \$20,983,520 in deferred exploration costs as a result of its airborne survey, additional staking and exploration costs, drilling program, which includes \$1,292,500 worth of cash, shares and warrants given to Cliffs Natural Resources Exploration Canada Inc. ("Cliffs Canada") in connection with the Amended Albany Agreement.
+As at March 31, 2018, the Corporation had \$22,027,880 in deferred exploration costs as a result of its airborne survey, additional staking and exploration costs, drilling program, which includes \$1,292,500 worth of cash, shares and warrants given to Cliffs Natural Resources Exploration Canada Inc. ("Cliffs Canada") in connection with the Amended Albany Agreement.